bobby-boy49/deckcleaner1.2.sh-for-sd-cards-/README.md

-# deckcleaner1.2.sh For SD Cards!
+# deckcleaner1.2.sh for SD Cards!
 A quick and dirty fix to get early sd card support for deck cleaner 1.2